-Theorem 12: Suppose $j \ge 0$, $t \ge 1$, and $(j+2)t+1 \le n \le (j+3)t$.
+Theorem 3 Suppose n, t > 0 are such that $n \ge 3t + 1$.
 Suppose that f and g are cautious approximation functions.
 Then there exist multisets V, W, and U such that:

-|U| = n-t,
+$$|U| = n - t,$$

-$$|f(V) - g(W)| \ge \delta(U)/(j+1).$$
+$$|f(V) - g(W)| \ge \delta(U)/c(n - 2t, t).$$

 The implications of this result for the synchronous agreement algorithm are the following: Suppose we consider algorithms of a standard form, in which at each round, a process exchanges its current approximation with all other processes, and then applies a cautious approximation function to the multiset of values it receives to determine its new approximation.
-Theorem 12 then implies that there exist multisets V, W, and U, such that if correct processes p and q (using approximation functions f and g, respectively) receive multisets of values V and W, respectively, in some round of execution, and U is the multiset of values held by correct processes at the start of that round, then the new approximations held by p and q at the end of the round can be no closer than $\delta(U)/(j+1)$.
+Theorem 3 then implies that there exist multisets V, W, and U, such that if correct processes p and q (using approximation functions f and g, respectively) receive multisets of values V and W, respectively, in some round of execution, and U is the multiset of values held by correct processes at the start of that round, then the new approximations held by p and q at the end of the round can be no closer than $\delta(U)/c(n-2t,t)$.
 Thus this result yields a fundamental limitation on the rate of convergence of algorithms of the standard form.
-The lower bound given by this result also matches the upper bound provided by the function f_s .
+The lower bound given by this result also matches the upper bound provided by the function $f{t,t}$.

-The proof of Theorem 12 requires the following lemma, which asserts the existence of a j + 1-link chain of multisets that span from a multiset M_1 upon which every cautious approximation function must yield 0, to a multiset M{j+2} upon which every cautious approximation function must yield 1.
+The proof of Theorem 3 requires the following lemma, which asserts the existence of a chain of multisets that spans from a multiset M_0 upon which every cautious approximation function must yield 0, to a multiset M_c upon which every cautious approximation function must yield 1, where c = c(n - 2t, t).
+The chain is defined so that: